 - Trying to avoid drying clothes on radiators or areas where there are is no air circulation.
 If you must dry clothes indoors, then open all surrounding windows to allow the moisture-laden air to escape.

 - When cooking, turn on the extractor fans (if you have one).
 Also, you should try and remember to cover your pots and pans to reduce the amount of steam that is released.

 - When showering, use the extractor fan and even when you are finished, make sure it is left on for at least 10-15 minutes.

-- Dehumidifiers do not get rid of condensation but they do help reduce moisture in the air so it might be a worthwhile investment.
+- Dehumidifiers do not get rid of condensation, but they do help reduce moisture in the air so it could be a worthwhile investment depending on your circumstances.

 - This might sound unorthodox, but moving your plants from inside to outside of the house can help reduce condensation as well.
 Plants release moisture into the air, so by moving the plants away from the windowsill you can help achieve a reduction of condensation occurring.